POWER-KI/POWER-KI/README.md

 <h2>CHANGE LOG (ver.
 11 CodeName: Veloce)</h2>

+34.40 - 11/11/22
+- GUI: now GUI can be larger then screen size;
+- improved OPC-UA;
+- updated PYT Wrap to python 3.11.x;
+- Updated TST-PYT-01.pwk (see above for link);

 34.05 - 23/10/22 (***)
 - Fix of a BUG in SOK that could cause malfunction in GUI ;***
 - updated PYT (python) WRAP;